A shared inbox is a great way to have more eyes on your emails and ensure not a single email can slip through the cracks.

 What you may like: Help Scout’s dashboard is super convenient as users can toggle between email and chat conversations in seconds and check new customer requests added to the queue in real-time.

-What you may not like: With its Standard Plan, users can get only 3 mailboxes.
+What you may not like: With its Standard Plan, users get only 2 mailboxes.

 Price: Starts at $20/user/month